sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.12.md

   <p style="text-align: center"><a href="https://vimeo.com/385925276" target="_blank">View on Vimeo</a></p>
 </p>

-Organizations using GitHub for authentication can now whitelist access to different GitHub organizations for enhanced security and configuration.
+Organizations using GitHub for authentication can now limit access to a list of GitHub organizations for enhanced security and configuration.
 In the site configuration `auth.providers`, find the GitHub section (or add it using the ‘Add GitHub sign-in’ quick config button).
 Add the new `allowOrgs` setting, and list the organizations whose members should have access to your Sourcegraph instance.

 ## Search-based code intelligence indicator